-In January 2019 the State Board of Education adopted new California Arts Standards for Public Schools.
-In response, Commission staff began working with the examinations contractor, the Evaluation Systems group of Pearson, and panels of California educators to develop Subject Matter Requirements (SMRs) and CSET examinations to measure those SMRs for the new credential areas of Dance and Theatre.
-The Commission adopted the SMRs for Dance and Theatre at its April 2020 meeting.
+In January 2019, the State Board of Education adopted new California Arts Standards for Public Schools.
+In response, Commission staff began working with the examinations contractor, the Evaluation Systems group of Pearson, and panels of California educators to develop Subject Matter Requirements (SMRs) and CSET examinations aligned to the new California Arts Standards for Public Schools.
+The Commission adopted revised SMRs for Multiple Subjects in August 2021.
+Because the only revisions to the SMRs occurred within the arts domains, the only CSET: Multiple Subjects subtest that needed revision was Subtest III, as Subtest III contains all the questions measuring the arts domains for CSET: Multiple Subjects.